LostInBrittany/clever-operator-doc-and-demo/README.md

     5. `config.{toml,yaml,json}` (in the current working directory)

-### 4.2 Namespace-Level Configuration
+### Namespace-Level Configuration

 Namespace-level configurations override the global settings for specific namespaces.
-They are defined using a Kubernetes Secret resource named `clever-operator` with the `config` key.
+They're defined using a Kubernetes Secret resource named `clever-operator` with the `config` key.

 - **Creating a Namespace-Level Configuration:** Create a Kubernetes Secret with the necessary configuration keys: